ZhgChgLi/mitmproxy-rodo/README.md

 ### Regular Proxy Mode
 - iOS: Set the proxy on your computer or mobile device.
 - Android: Set the proxy on your emulator or mobile device.
+- suggest adding `"~d xxx.com"` at the end of the command to filter only the API Host Domain.

 #### Record
 ```